warfroggyCA/clash-intelligence-dashboard/web-next/React-185.md

 - If React Error #185 vanishes → **Component file naming is the culprit**
 - If React Error #185 persists → **Issue is in React rendering or the Next.js routing system itself**

+**Test 19 Results**: ❌ **REACT RENDERING OR NEXT.JS ROUTING SYSTEM IS THE CULPRIT**
+- AuthGate completely removed (confirmed not the cause)
+- setRoster call DISABLED (confirmed not the cause)
+- setClanTag call DISABLED (confirmed not the cause)
+- setHomeClan call DISABLED (confirmed not the cause)
+- ENTIRE useEffect DISABLED (confirmed not the cause)
+- ALL store selectors DISABLED (confirmed not the cause)
+- MINIMAL component with NO imports, NO logic, NO store operations (confirmed not the cause)
+- ABSOLUTE MINIMAL component with NO props, NO structure, just basic HTML (confirmed not the cause)
+- COMPONENT FILE TEST with NO React imports, NO JSX, just string return (confirmed not the cause)
+- COMPONENT NAME TEST with different component name (TestComponent instead of ClientDashboard) (confirmed not the cause)
+- COMPONENT FILE PATH TEST with different file path (TestComponent.tsx instead of ClientDashboard.tsx) (confirmed not the cause)
+- COMPONENT FILE CONTENT TEST with completely different content (arrow function instead of function declaration) (confirmed not the cause)
+- COMPONENT FILE STRUCTURE TEST with completely different file structure (named export instead of default export) (confirmed not the cause)
+- COMPONENT FILE FORMAT TEST with completely different file format (.js instead of .tsx) (confirmed not the cause)
+- COMPONENT FILE EXTENSION TEST with completely different file extension (.jsx instead of .js) (confirmed not the cause)
+- COMPONENT FILE NAMING TEST with completely different file naming (HelloWorld instead of TestComponent)
+- TEST 19: COMPONENT FILE NAMING TEST - COMPLETELY DIFFERENT FILE NAMING (HelloWorld instead of TestComponent)
+- React Error #185 STILL OCCURS
+- **Conclusion**: Component file naming is NOT the cause - issue is in React rendering or the Next.js routing system itself

+#### Test 20: Next.js Routing System Test
+**Goal**: Test if the issue is in the Next.js routing system itself

+**Test Setup**:
+- AuthGate completely removed (confirmed not the cause)
+- setRoster call DISABLED (confirmed not the cause)
+- setClanTag call DISABLED (confirmed not the cause)
+- setHomeClan call DISABLED (confirmed not the cause)
+- ENTIRE useEffect DISABLED (confirmed not the cause)
+- ALL store selectors DISABLED (confirmed not the cause)
+- MINIMAL component with NO imports, NO logic, NO store operations (confirmed not the cause)
+- ABSOLUTE MINIMAL component with NO props, NO structure, just basic HTML (confirmed not the cause)
+- COMPONENT FILE TEST with NO React imports, NO JSX, just string return (confirmed not the cause)
+- COMPONENT NAME TEST with different component name (TestComponent instead of ClientDashboard) (confirmed not the cause)
+- COMPONENT FILE PATH TEST with different file path (TestComponent.tsx instead of ClientDashboard.tsx) (confirmed not the cause)
+- COMPONENT FILE CONTENT TEST with completely different content (arrow function instead of function declaration) (confirmed not the cause)
+- COMPONENT FILE STRUCTURE TEST with completely different file structure (named export instead of default export) (confirmed not the cause)
+- COMPONENT FILE FORMAT TEST with completely different file format (.js instead of .tsx) (confirmed not the cause)
+- COMPONENT FILE EXTENSION TEST with completely different file extension (.jsx instead of .js) (confirmed not the cause)
+- COMPONENT FILE NAMING TEST with completely different file naming (HelloWorld instead of TestComponent) (confirmed not the cause)
+- NEXT.JS ROUTING SYSTEM TEST with completely different route structure (/test-route instead of /)
+- Testing if the issue is in the Next.js routing system itself

+**Expected Results**:
+- If React Error #185 vanishes → **Next.js routing system is the culprit**
+- If React Error #185 persists → **Issue is in React rendering or the Next.js build system itself**

 #### Fixes Applied:

 1. **AuthGuard Loop Fix**: